Lego Brawls: Reception

-Lego Brawls received "generally unfavorable" reviews for PlayStation 5 according to review aggregator Metacritic; the Xbox Series X/S version received "mixed or average" reviews.
+Lego Brawls received "generally unfavorable" reviews for PlayStation 5 according to review aggregator website Metacritic; the Xbox Series X/S version received "mixed or average" reviews.
 Metacritic listed Lego Brawls as the fifth-worst game of 2022.
 Lego Brawls has drawn comparisons to Nintendo's Super Smash Bros.
 Multiplayer.it said of the iOS version, "it's fun... but only if you use a controller."
 Push Square were more critical in their criticism in their review, stating, "Gameplay is a never-ending slog, a grindy system to unlock parts".
 They also criticized the gameplay, AI and sound.
 Similarly, Nintendo Life called it shallow and repetitive, while mentioning the poor camera and "stuttering performance on Switch".

 Chris Morris for Common Sense Media gave the game a four out of five star rating and commented, "The controls are a bit hard to grasp at first, though.
 Swiping a screen and fighting can be a challenging combination, which may make you want to use a game controller instead.
 At least there's a solo level, allowing you to practice those skills, which will give you a better chance in an actual game.
 It's a notable concern, but it's one that diminishes as you log extra time breaking apart rival Legos.
 Lego Brawls is one of those fun title that kids and parents can gather around a tablet or phone and have a great time fighting and laughing over."

+In 2020, Lego Brawls was the 10th most-downloaded game on Apple Arcade.
+In the United Kingdom, it debuted at number 30 on the physical sales chart for the week ending September 3, 2022.